 Applicants seeking fellowships or assistantships for the upcoming fall semester must have their completed application submitted by February 15th.
 No applications for fall admission will be accepted after May 1st.
 In those rare instances when a student seeks admission for the spring semester, applications must be submitted by November 1st (please refer to the Programs & Degrees portion of the Graduate College website to confirm that these deadlines are current).

 Minimum Degree Requirements for the Degree of Master of Arts

 |Option A (Thesis):|

 Requires twenty-four credits of 200- and 300-level course work, six credits of HST 391, and satisfactory performance on a comprehensive examination in two areas of historical knowledge.
 The thesis must be successfully defended in an oral examination

 Requires thirty credits of 200- and 300-level course work and the successful completion of a comprehensive examination in two areas of historical knowledge

-During their first year of study, all students enrolled in the M.A. program are required to take HST 301.
-While at least fifteen credits of course work must be earned in seminars, students may complete independent study courses that involve the creation of individualized reading lists and regular meetings with instructors appointed to the graduate faculty.
+During the first year of study, all students enrolled in the M.A. program are required to take HST 301.
+At least fifteen credits of course work must be earned in seminars, but students may complete independent study courses that involve the creation of individualized reading lists and regular meetings with instructors appointed to the graduate faculty.
 With the consent of the student’s advisor, six credits of the required course work for the M.A. may be taken in related fields outside of the history department.
 Students must maintain a grade point average of at least 3.30 (B+) each semester.
-Students failing to maintain this average will be dismissed from the program
+Students failing to maintain this average will be dismissed from the program.